modern-mean/modern-mean-core/README.md

 #Deprecated
 This repo is deprecated and will be removed in the future.
-Use the new modular stack:
+Use the new modular stack <a href="https://github.com/modern-mean/modern-mean">here</a>

 # Modern-MEAN (modern-mean-core)